mondaycom/vibe/src/storybook-components/related-components/README.md

 ## Guidelines
 - There is no unique syntax for creating a RelatedComponents component in MDX files.
 Therefore, use the component as you would in a regular JSX file.
-- Write down between three and five guidelines (technical or “copy”).
+- Each instance of RelatedComponents should contain descriptions of only three components.

 ## Props